Rojaun-Dev/Sparrow-new/docs/Technical-Specification.md

 - **Frontend**: Next.js application using JWT for authentication (DEPRECATED: previously Auth0), TailwindCSS (Shadcn) for styling, and React Context for dynamic theming.
 - **Backend**: Express.js API secured by JWT tokens, organized into controllers, services, and repositories.
 - **Database**: PostgreSQL accessed via Drizzle ORM; single database with shared schema, using company_id for tenant isolation.
-- **Authentication**: JWT-based authentication and RBAC for user roles (Customer, Admin L1, Admin L2).
+- **Authentication**: JWT-based authentication and RBAC for user roles (Customer, Admin L1, Admin L2) (DEPRECATED: previously Auth0).
 - **Validation**: Zod schemas on both frontend and backend for payload validation.

 ## 2. Multi-Tenant Strategy
 - **Data Isolation**: Every table includes a company_id foreign key; every query filters by the authenticated tenant's ID.
 - **JWT Organizations**: Each tenant is identified in JWT claims.
-Tokens include company_id and roles claims.
+Tokens include company_id and roles claims (DEPRECATED: previously Auth0 Organizations).
 - **Tenant Context**: Middleware extracts company_id from JWT and sets req.companyId for all routes.
 - **Company Branding**: Dynamic theming based on company settings and assets.
 - **Tenant Provisioning**: Automated setup process to create new tenant environments.